 The research group is part of the Solid State Electronics Division of the Department of Engineering, Uppsala University, Sweden.
 We are exploring novel device concepts and nanofabrication technology towards applications in life science and energy.

-Welcome to Dr. Zhen Zhang's Research Group on Emerging Electronic Devices
+Welcome to Prof. Zhen Zhang's Research Group on Emerging Electronic Devices

 In the life-science area, our focus is on novel sensor concepts targeting detection of ions and charged molecules (such as DNA) with high signal output, low noise and short response time.
 Our recent achievement with the demonstration of a so-called IGBA sensor gives an example of our pursuit in this direction.
 Our research is sponsored by the Wallenberg Foundation, Swedish Strategic Research Foundation (SSF), the Swedish Research Council (VR) and Göran Gustafsson Foundation, as well as the Science & Technology Faculty of Uppsala University.